 4-H is a community of young people across America who are learning citizenship, leadership and life skills.
 4-H is the community-based educational program of the University of Florida Cooperative Extension Service that involves youth ages 5- 18 in planned "learn by doing" experiences and positive supportive relationships.
 4-H is open to all youth ages 5-18 regardless of race, color, religion, sex, disability or national origin.

 The first thing to do in 4-H is to choose a project.
 4-H members "learn by doing", so your project work may include competing in a contest, going on a field trip, giving a speech, or working with an animal.
 In addition to becoming an expert in your project area, a 4-H member will learn leadership and communication skills.
 There are several clubs in 4-H to choose from.
 Clubs generally meet once a month and have activities centered around the club theme.

-To enroll in 4-H online, go to http://florida.4honline.com
+To enroll in 4-H you must sign up on-line at: http://florida.4honline.com

 - The Florida 4-H Youth Development Program has implemented an annual $20 membership fee for 4-H Members.
 There are two ways to pay:

 - Mail Payment: Pick up a payment form/envelope from the Baker County Extension Office and mail your payment to the State 4-H Office.